EdDataScienceEES/tutorial-orla03/index.md

 ```

+insert the conf intervals printed!!!!!!

-We will now check opur values against the built in r function.
+We will now check our values against the built in r function.

 ```r
 # Compare to the built in r function!
 confint(model, level=0.95)
 ```

-And finally, plot the data:

-At this point it would be a good idea to include an image of what the plot is meant to look like so students can check they've done it right.
-Replace `IMAGE_NAME.png` with your own image file:
+insert output

+Success!!
+These numbers match, this gives us an idea of the way these intervals can be interpreted.

 <center> <img src="{{ site.baseurl }}/IMAGE_NAME.png" alt="Img" style="width: 800px;"/> </center>